 “I was pleasantly surprised at the large number of students there,” says Railey, a WSU GPSA (Graduate and Professional Student Association) senator and individual interdisciplinary doctoral student (IIDP).
 “We networked for four days and talked with other students about our research.
 It was really valuable.”

-Pokorzynski, a doctoral student in the School of Molecular Biosciences, says he developed an expansive network of other students with similar interests, and learned to appreciate the importance of face-to-face communication in the political arena.
+Pokorzynski, a doctoral student in the School of Molecular Biosciences and an ARCS scholar, says he developed an expansive network of other students with similar interests, and learned to appreciate the importance of face-to-face communication in the political arena.

 “That level of physical communication is so important in politics,” he says.